tekumara/prefect-demo/deployment.md

 1. import the flow module
 1. set infrastructure:
-   1. if `--infra-block` is provided, load the block from the Orion API
+   1. if `--infra-block` is provided, load the block from the server API
    1. otherwise use defaults from the type specified by `--infra` (defaulting to the process type if none specified)
-1. create a `Deployment` object and load existing deployment by name from the Orion API, if any.
+1. create a `Deployment` object and load existing deployment by name from the server API, if any.
 This populates server-side settings if any (eg: description, version, tags).
 If no description, use the flow docstring.
 1. generate the flow parameter openapi schema
 1. update the `Deployment` object with runtime settings
 1. write a default _.prefectignore_ file if one doesn't already exist
 1. upload the flow to storage:
-   1. if `--storage-block` is provided, load the block from the Orion API, and use it to upload the current directory to the storage location
+   1. if `--storage-block` is provided, load the block from the server API, and use it to upload the current directory to the storage location
-   1. otherwise, use the default storage ie: `LocalFileSystem` with a `basepath` set to the current directory (eg: _/Users/tekumara/code/orion-demo_) and no upload.
+   1. otherwise, use the default storage ie: `LocalFileSystem` with a `basepath` set to the current directory (eg: _/Users/tekumara/code/prefect-demo_) and no upload.
 1. and write _$flowname-deployment.yaml_ file consisting of:
    1. editable fields, ie: deployment name, description, tags, parameters, schedule, infrastructure
    1. system-generated fields, everything else, eg: flow name, storage, parameter schema